antmicro/rowhammer-tester/docs/source/hammering.md

 # Performing attacks (hammering)

 Rowhammer attacks can be run against a DRAM module.
-It can be then used for measuring cell retention.
+The results can be then used for measuring cell retention.
 For the complete list of script modifiers, see `--help`.

 There are two versions of the rowhammer script: